 The Securities and Exchange Commission allows us to incorporate by reference the information that we file with them.
-Incorporation by reference means that we can disclose important information to you by referring you to other documents that are legally considered to be part of this prospectus supplement or the attached prospectus, and later information that we file with the Securities and Exchange Commission will automatically update and supersede the information in this prospectus, any supplement and the documents listed below.
-We incorporate by reference the specific documents listed below and any future filings made with the Securities and Exchange Commission under Section 13(a), 13(c), 14, or 15(d) of the Securities Exchange Act until the selling stockholders sell all of the securities:
+Incorporation by reference means that we can disclose important information to you by referring you to other documents that are legally considered to be part of this prospectus, and later information that we file with the Securities and Exchange Commission will automatically update and supersede the information in this prospectus, any supplement and the documents listed below.
+We incorporate by reference the specific documents listed below and any future filings made with the Securities and Exchange Commission under Section 13(a), 13(c), 14, or 15(d) of the Securities Exchange Act until we issue all of the shares in exchange for common units:

-- our Annual Report on Form 10-K for the year ended December 31, 2000; - . our Proxy Statement dated March 30, 2001 prepared in connection with our Annual Meeting of Stockholders to be held on May 2, 2001; - . our Current Report on Form 8-K dated January 23, 2001; - the description of our common stock contained in our Registration Statement on Form 8-A, filed on June 12, 1997 and all amendments and reports updating such description; - the description of the rights to purchase shares of our Series E Junior Participating Cumulative Preferred Stock contained in our registration statement on Form 8-A, filed on June 12, 1997, and the description contained in our registration statement on Form 8-A/A filed on June 16, 1997 amending such description, and all amendments and reports updating that description.
+- . our Annual Report on Form 10-K for the year ended December 31, 2000; - . our Quarterly Reports on Form 10-Q for the quarters ended March 31, 2001, June 30, 2001 and September 30, 2001; - our Proxy Statement dated March 30, 2001 prepared in connection with our Annual Meeting of Stockholders to be held on May 2, 2001; - our Current Reports on Form 8-K dated January 23, 2001, April 24, 2001, April 25, 2001 (as amended by our Amended Current Report on Form 8-K/A filed July 9, 2001), June 6, 2001, July 18, 2001, September 14, 2001, October 23, 2001 (as amended by our Amended Current Report on Form 8-K/A filed November 14, 2001) and January 22, 2002; - the description of our common stock contained in our Registration Statement on Form 8-A, filed on June 12, 1997 and all amendments and reports updating such description; - the description of the rights to purchase shares of our Series E Junior Participating Cumulative Preferred Stock contained in our registration statement on Form 8-A, filed on June 12, 1997, and the description contained in our registration statement on Form 8-A/A filed on June 16, 1997 amending such description, and all amendments and reports updating that description.